IOI '01 - Tampere, Finland

 Worker: Generally not.
 For instance, the containers now in the depot

-could have arrived in the order or in the order
+could have arrived in the order

 As the manager does not want to show that the worker seems much smarter, he goes away.
 You are to help the manager and write a program which, given a container placement, computes all possible orders in which they might have arrived.